Awards for Community Engagement and Service

 UMW awards service hours to students to recognize the important work they do giving their time and talent to support positive causes on and off campus.
 Service hours can be earned by participating in a club or COAR sponsored activity and getting “swiped in” to an event.
 For example, if you attend the COAR Gift Box Wrapping Party and get swiped in, you will receive 2 service hours recorded in MyUMW (in 2019).
 In addition, if the service performed is off-campus or with an off-campus group, or a student is not swiped into an event, a student can “Apply for An Opportunity” using an online form in MyUMW.
 Documentation may be required.
 The application will be reviewed and if it meets the criteria, it will be approved, and service hours will be awarded.

-For service hours on campus, we need to have information or documentation from the university department or program regarding the nature of the volunteer or service work.
+For service hours on campus, we need to have information or documentation from the UMW program regarding the nature of the volunteer or service work.
 The activities need to directly benefit the UMW community.
 In addition, a student can’t be financially compensated for doing the service.
-For programs hosted through other university affiliated groups, such as CPB, there is a two-hour limit on the service hours.
-For example, if a student is required to work seven hours for an annual event, they are allowed to count two of those as service hours.

 To be eligible to receive the Community Service graduation cord, a student must complete at least 30 hours of community service while enrolled as a full-time or part-time student.
 The 30 hours of community service can be broken up and earned among various projects and events on and off campus, as long as all the activities are approved by the Center for Community Engagement.
 To apply for the Community Service cord for graduation, complete the Service Cord application form.
 If possible, please upload documentation (or refer to your service hours in MyUMW, which are logged when you participate in on-campus service activities).
-Once we approve your application, we will leave a signed form for you at the front desk at the Center for Community Engagement (Suite 320 in the UC) that you can use to purchase your graduation cord.
+Once we approve your application, we will email you a certificate that you can use to purchase your graduation cord.
 Questions?
-Email Graduate Assistant Mackenzie Hard at email@example.com.
-Please complete this application by April 17th.
+Email CCE Associate Director Sarah Dewees at email@example.com.

 Carrying Over Service Hours from Previous Years

 In 2019, MyUMW switched software platforms and some people’s service hours, which had been logged in OrgSync, were not carried over to the new system.
 If you would like to carry your service hours over from previous years, please use the “Apply for An Opportunity” online form in MyUMW.
-Documentation may be required.
+You can list all your hours in one application.
 The application will be reviewed and if it meets the criteria, it will be approved, and service hours will be awarded.
-If you have any questions, please contact Mackenzie Hard in the Center for Community Engagement.

 Each year, the Student Activities and Engagement (SAE) office holds the Eagle Awards ceremony to recognize outstanding student leaders on campus.
 There are many awards that recognized leaders in service activities on campus.